 As we are now a training Practice, it means that fully-qualified doctors, who have usually completed their 4 years of training in hospital medicine.
 Can spend up to eighteen months working in a practice to develop their skills in general practice.

-What is a GP Registrar?
+What is a GP Trainees?

 This is a qualified doctor who has decided to embark on a career in general practice, much like a surgeon orphysician in the hospital.
 Like these doctors part of their training involves them spending a total of 18 monthsworking at a teaching practice.
 This is usually divided into a 6 month and 12 month attachment.